tethig/turbo-spoon/Installing Python.md

 (then delete the old one).

-## Bioconda Notes (early stage)
+## Bioconda Notes
 The value of conda package management goes beyond python.
 Check out [bioconda](https://bioconda.github.io), a project in which conda is used to distribute otherwise difficult-to-install bioinformatics packages (see below).
+The [bioconda paper](https://doi.org/10.1101/207092) (in pre-print) has recently been released and is worth a look.
 Here are some typical commmands (and these are taken from [the bioconda website](https://bioconda.github.io)):

 * adding channels (order matters for priority of access)
 ```
 conda config --add channels conda-forge
 conda config --add channels defaults
-conda config --add channels r
 conda config --add channels bioconda
 ```
 * checking channels (and their priorities)